zlubsen/BeyondBankingDays.github.io/README.md

 ## How your code is evaluated

 1. Your code will be automatically evaluated against 10 guidelines for building future-proof code.
-The guidelines are described in full in [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049555.do) (get your free copy during the event)

-2. Find a concise reference card of the guidelines [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)
+Find a concise reference card of the guidelines [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)

-3. You can check your code against the guidelines using [Better Code Hub](https://github.com/integrations/better-code-hub), a [GitHub.com](https://Github.com) integration provided by [Software Improvement Group SIG](https://www.sig.eu).
+2. You can check your code against the guidelines using [Better Code Hub](https://github.com/integrations/better-code-hub), a [GitHub.com](https://Github.com) integration provided by [Software Improvement Group SIG](https://www.sig.eu).
 [Better Code Hub](https://bettercodehub.com) integrates with the GitHub Flow and can run in a CI/CD pipeline on all your Pull Requests and Commits.

-4. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum of 100 KLoc per code base.
+3. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum of 100 KLoc per code base.

 ## How to get started